The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: IA Applications

 \section{IA Applications}

-Although galaxy IA has been intensively studied as one of the most important systematic effects for \gls{weak lensing} cosmology, it can cause other biases and has the potential to be a novel probe in cosmology.
-Here we list a selection of papers which describe some of these applications.
+Although galaxy IA has been intensively studied as one of the most important systematic effects for \gls{weak lensing} cosmology, it can also bias \gls{RSD} measurements and has the potential to be a novel probe in cosmology.
+Here we list a selection of papers that describe some of these applications.
 As a direct result of galaxy formation mechanics, in principle IA can also be used to explore the relationship between the formation of galaxies and their dark matter environment.
-However, currently higher precision measurements and more detailed modeling are necessary before IA is useful for constraining galaxy formation, particularly on small scales.
+However, currently, higher precision measurements and more detailed modeling are necessary before IA is useful for constraining galaxy formation, particularly on small scales.